OWASP/wrongsecrets/CONTRIBUTING.md

             public boolean answerCorrect(String answer) {
                 return secret.equals(answer);
             }
-            //which runtime can you use to run the challenge on ?
+            //which runtime can you use to run the challenge on?
 (You can just use Docker here) /**
             * {@inheritDoc}
             */